AqwamCreates/DataPredict-Neural/docs/API/Cores/AutomaticDifferentiationTensor.md

 ```

-AutomaticDifferentiationTensor:destroy(areChildrenDestroyed: boolean)
+AutomaticDifferentiationTensor:destroy(areDescendantsDestroyed: boolean)

 ```

 ### Parameters:

-* areChildrenDestroyed: Set whether or not to destroy the children automatic differentiation tensor objects.
+* areDescendantsDestroyed: Set whether or not to destroy the descendants of the current automatic differentiation tensor object.